Second Year Guide

 Intro

 Well done, you survived first year!
 Just four more years of fun to go.
-The good news is that second year actually is fun.
-Just like second year in school you’re a good bit more confident now; you’ve all gotten the lie of the land, you know what a module is, you know the TBSI, and you have a set of first years to act knowledgeable in front of.
+Second year is a tough one, but can also be a lot of fun – finding a balance is key.
+Just like second year in school you’re a good bit more confident now; you’ve all gotten the lie of the land, you know what a module is, you know your way around TBSI, and you have a set of first years to act knowledgeable in front of.
 Here’s a guide to how the year works that I’ve definitely made way too long.

 General Advice

-Find the lecture timetable for each module, print it off and stick it on your wall at the start of the year.
+Find the lecture timetable for each module.
 Tick off the lectures as you go, and keep an eye on them because they’ll pile up.
-I’ve done my best to give the correct breakdowns of modules and exams as it was true for our year but it could well vary for your year, so the best thing to do is to have a look at the assessment section of the Module Overview under the ‘Welcome to [this module]’ tab once you click into each different module on Blackboard.
+Check the breakdown of each module from blackboard.
 Lastly, I’ve probably made it sound like a silly amount of work and no fun, but just stay on top of things and remember to work hard and play hard.
 It’s a very fun year.
+Having a balance this year is so important, constantly studying with no break will do more harm than good!!

 Semester 1